tschaffter/raspberry-pi-htpc/README.md

     $ cat /sys/module/bluetooth/parameters/disable_ertm
     Y

+> TODO: The above command returns 'Y' after reboot but /etc/modprobe.d/bluetooth.conf does not exist.
+Is the following needed?

 If `bluetoothctl` is running when we disabled ERTM, we may need to exit and run it again before attempting to connect to the controller.
 We can use the command below to permanently disable ERTM starting from the next reboot.